 WINESCI 704 : Sensory Evaluation and Statistical Methods

-This course is designed to give an overall picture of the sensory properties of wine and how, why and where sensory science is used in the wine industry and wine research.
-Lectures will cover basic wine tasting methods, sensory evaluation methods and human perception, response and preference.
-Statistical methods will be introduced and applied to design sensory experiments and analyse data from academic wine tasting.
-As part of the laboratory component of this course a major sensory tasting experience will introduce wines from different domestic and international regions, cultivars and vintages.
-Students will learn how to detect wine faults and correctly describe sensory properties of wine during tastings.
+This course is designed to give an overall picture of the sensory properties of wine and how, why, and where sensory science is used in the wine industry and wine research.
+Lectures will cover basic wine-tasting methods, sensory evaluation methods, and human perception, response, and preference.
+Statistical methods will be introduced and applied to design sensory experiments and analyze data from academic wine tasting.
+As part of the laboratory component of this course, a major sensory tasting experience will introduce wines from different domestic and international regions, cultivars and vintages.
+Students will learn how to detect wine faults and correctly describe the sensory properties of wine during tastings.

 Capabilities Developed in this Course

 |Capability 2:||Critical Thinking|

 - Design basic sensory experiments to test specific hypotheses (Capability 1, 2, 3 and 4)

 - Understand and explain the main sources of bias when designing a sensory experiment (Capability 1, 2, 3 and 4)